OpenJML/openjml.github.io/tutorial/SpecifyingExceptions.md

 }
 ```
 which verifies successfully.
 Note that the specification includes a second kind of clause, the `signals_only` clause.
-This clause lists the kinds of exceptions that are expected to be thrown from the method.
+This clause specifies the kinds of exceptions that may be thrown from the method.
 JML requires the specification to list `RuntimeException` even though Java does not require declaring `RuntimeException` in a throws clause
 in order to make it explicitly clear what exceptions might be thrown.